 On May 9, 1984, Ezra Klein, an American liberal political commentator and journalist, was born.

-In 2002, Ezra Klein graduated from University High School with a 2.2 GPA, noting that school was not a great fit for him academically or socially.
+In 2002, Ezra Klein graduated from University High School with a 2.2 GPA.

-In 2003, Ezra Klein worked on Howard Dean's primary campaign in Vermont and he and Markos Moulitsas were two of the earliest bloggers to report from a political convention, that of the California State Democratic Party.
+In 2003, Ezra Klein worked on Howard Dean's primary campaign in Vermont.
+He and Markos Moulitsas were also among the earliest bloggers to report from the California State Democratic Party political convention that year.

 In 2004, Ezra Klein interned for the Washington Monthly in Washington, D.C.

-In 2006, Ezra Klein was one of several writers pseudonymously flamed by The New Republic writer Lee Siegel (posting as a sock puppet called sprezzatura).
+In 2006, Ezra Klein was among several writers pseudonymously flamed by The New Republic writer Lee Siegel, who was posting under the sock puppet name 'sprezzatura'.

-In February 2007, Ezra Klein created a Google Groups forum called "JournoList" for discussing politics and the news media, limited to left-leaning bloggers, reporters, and academics.
+In February 2007, Ezra Klein created a Google Groups forum called "JournoList" for discussing politics and the news media, limiting membership to left-leaning individuals.

-On July 27, 2007, the existence of JournoList was first publicly revealed in a blog post by Mickey Kaus.
+On July 27, 2007, the existence of Ezra Klein's JournoList was first publicly revealed in a blog post by Mickey Kaus.

 On December 10, 2007, Ezra Klein moved his blog full-time to The American Prospect.

-In 2007, Ezra Klein's blog gained a substantial following and was subsequently acquired by The American Prospect, where he then became an associate editor.
+In 2007, Ezra Klein's blog, having gained a substantial following, was acquired by The American Prospect, where he then became an associate editor.

-On March 17, 2009, an article published on Politico detailed the nature of JournoList and the extent of its membership, sparking debate and raising questions about its purpose.
+On March 17, 2009, an article published on Politico detailed the nature and extent of membership of Ezra Klein's JournoList, sparking debate over its ethics.

-On March 26, 2009, the first public excerpt of a discussion within JournoList was posted by Mickey Kaus on his blog.
+On March 26, 2009, Mickey Kaus posted the first public excerpt of a discussion within Ezra Klein's JournoList on his blog.

-On May 18, 2009, Ezra Klein began writing at The Washington Post as the newspaper's first pure blogger on politics and economics.
+On May 18, 2009, Ezra Klein began writing at The Washington Post, becoming the newspaper's first pure blogger on politics and economics.

-In December 2009, Ezra Klein wrote an article in The Washington Post criticizing U.S. Senator Joe Lieberman, leading to controversy and criticism from various sources.
+In December 2009, Ezra Klein wrote a controversial article in The Washington Post, accusing U.S. Senator Joe Lieberman of being "willing to cause the deaths of hundreds of thousands of people."

-On June 25, 2010, Ezra Klein announced in his Washington Post blog that he would be terminating the JournoList group, following Dave Weigel's resignation from the Post due to public exposure of his JournoList emails.
+On June 25, 2010, Ezra Klein announced the termination of the JournoList group following Dave Weigel's resignation from The Washington Post due to public exposure of his emails.

 In 2010, Ezra Klein was named Blogger of the Year by The Week magazine and The Sidney Hillman Foundation.